 Travel to and from Augusta Park

 There are now two bus services to Augusta Park.
-A new bus service, Number 11 by Wheelers Travel, now operates in the East Anton area, connecting Augusta Park with Andover town.
-This service operates every hour and picks up from the bus stop on Smannell Road.
-Stagecoach number 6 also operates every 20 minutes and picks up from the bus stop on Icknield Way.
-As the development grows, further bus stops will be located within the development so that no house is more than about 300 metres or 4 minutes walk from a bus stop and all stops will be equipped with a shelter, timetable and route information.
+A new bus service by Wheelers Travel, now operates in the East Anton area, connecting Augusta Park with Andover town.
+This service operates every hour from the bus stop on East Anton Farm Road.
+Stagecoach also operates and picks up from the bus stop on Icknield Way and East Anton Road.
+As the development grows, further bus stops will be located within the development.
+The aspiration is that no house will be more than about 300 metres or 4 minutes walk from a bus stop and all stops will be equipped with a shelter, timetable and route information.

 Residents living within Augusta Park can apply for up to 1 years worth of subsidised bus travel.
 The bus pass costs £10 for 3 months and can be used for unlimited travel on Andover town bus services provided by Wheelers.
-The passes are limited to 1 per household (on first occupation) on a first-come first-served basis, until funds are depleted.
+The passes are limited to 1 per household (on the first occupation) on a first-come first-served basis until funds are depleted.
 The bus pass is transferable between members of the same household and can be used during bus operating hours to access key services and facilities within the town.
-For details of how to apply please see the form at the foot of this page.
+For details of how to apply please see the links on this page.

 Walking and cycling

-As part of the Community Travel Plan each household within the Augusta Park development is entitled to receive a £50 Halfords bicycle voucher from Taylor Wimpey developers.
+As part of the Community Travel Plan each household, on first occupation, within the Augusta Park development is entitled to receive a £50 Halfords bicycle voucher from Taylor Wimpey developers.
 This is for the purchase of bicycles and associated safety equipment from the ‘Bike Hut’ in Halfords at Enham Arch Retail Park.
-Application forms are available from the Community Development Worker.
+Application forms are available from the Taylor Wimpey sales office.

 Resident Community Travel Plan